 The HPB fellows are a part of the surgical team and thus will interact with general surgery residents and medical students.
 The fellows are expected to participate in teaching opportunities surrounding the daily care of surgical patients.

 Conferences include the biweekly periampullary and pancreatic oncology conference, weekly multi-disciplinary HCC tumor conference, GI/Oncology Conference, weekly surgical grand rounds, and weekly Morbidity & Mortality conference.

 Requirement for paper

-Trainees will be expected to develop independent clinical and translational research skills.
-Under faculty guidance graduates will be expected to design and complete a research project, with presentation at local, national and international HPB conferences, and publication of their work.
+Fellows will be expected to develop independent clinical and translational research skills.
+Under faculty guidance fellows are expected to design and complete a research project, with presentation at local, national and international HPB conferences, and publication of their work.